Eating Disorders Treatment Program

 Learn more about partial hospitalization for adults here.

-The Eating Disorder Intensive Outpatient Program at Lindner Center of HOPE (EDO IOP) is a treatment program designed to provide more intensive treatment for eating disordered patients for those who are not benefitting from outpatient treatment but do not meet criteria for partial hospitalization or inpatient treatment.
-The goals of EDO IOP are to continue weight restoration, nutritional support and planning, develop coping skills, and to assist patients in the management of their disease and symptoms to the point that traditional outpatient services will be effective.
+The Eating Disorder Intensive Outpatient Program at Lindner Center of Hope (EDO IOP) is a treatment program designed to provide more intensive treatment for eating disordered patients for those who are not benefitting from outpatient treatment but do not meet criteria for partial hospitalization or inpatient treatment.
+The goals of EDO IOP are to continue behavioral interruption, weight restoration as clinically indicated, nutritional support and planning, develop coping skills, and to assist patients in the management of their disease and symptoms to the point that traditional outpatient services will be effective.
 EDO IOP is often used as step-down treatment from partial hospitalization with the intent of transitioning the patient back into their home environment and healthy routines.
 As such, EDO IOP is a cost effective option for patients who meet admission criteria for this program.

-EDO IOP traditionally operates Tuesday through Friday from 3:00 PM – 6:00 PM on the campus of the Lindner Center of HOPE at 4075 Old Western Row Road, Mason, 45040.
+EDO IOP traditionally operates Tuesday through Friday from 3:00 PM – 6:00 PM on the campus of the Lindner Center of Hope at 4075 Old Western Row Road, Mason, 45040.
 Alternative days will be identified when programming is closed due to holidays.
-Patients are expected to arrive at 2:30 for check in.
-Weight checks will occur on Tuesday at 2:30 and as needed on other days.
-Patients will also be expected to schedule with an individual therapist specialized trained in eating disorders at Lindner Center of HOPE on Mondays during the duration of the program.
+Patients are expected to arrive at 2:30 PM for check in.
+Patients will also be expected to schedule with an individual therapist trained in eating disorders at Lindner Center of HOPE during the duration of the program.
 Duration of the program is based on individual progress towards established goals.

 Who Benefits

-The Eating Disorder Intensive Outpatient Program at Lindner Center of HOPE (EDO IOP) is a treatment program designed to provide intensive treatment for eating disordered patients who do not meet criteria for partial hospitalization but who are not stable enough to be treated in the traditional outpatient setting.
-The goal of EDO IOP is weight restoration, nutritional support and planning, instruction of cognitive coping skills, and to assist patients in the management of their disease and symptoms to the point that traditional outpatient services will be effective.
+The Eating Disorder Intensive Outpatient Program at Lindner Center of Hope (EDO IOP) is a treatment program designed to provide intensive treatment for eating disordered patients who do not meet criteria for partial hospitalization but who are not stable enough to be treated in the traditional outpatient setting.
+The goal of EDO IOP is behavioral interruption, weight restoration as clinically indicated, nutritional support and planning, instruction of cognitive coping skills, and to assist patients in the management of their disease and symptoms to the point that traditional outpatient services will be effective.
 EDO IOP is often used as step-down treatment from partial hospitalization with the intent of transitioning the patient back into their home environment and healthy routines.

 Learn more about the Eating Disorder Intensive Outpatient Program.